Bloomfield explains new home isolation rules in phase 2

 Director general of health Ashley Bloomfield is encouraging Kiwis to get "boosted and give each other some space" as the country moves to phase 2 today in an effort to tackle rising Omicron infections.

+The Ministry of Health is due to release the latest tally of case numbers in a statement at 1pm as the daily figures continue to hover just below 1000.

-Dr Bloomfield gave a briefing on how home isolation and care for positive Omicron cases will operate at phase 2 of the Omicron response, which began last night.
+Dr Bloomfield is currently giving a briefing on how home isolation and care for positive Omicron cases will operate at phase 2 of the Omicron response, which began last night.

-He provided more details on how technology will be used and other support for those isolating at home either because they are a positive case or a close contact.
+He is providing more details on how technology will be used and other support for those isolating at home either because they are a positive case or a close contact.

 Phase 2 sees a shift to shorter isolation periods of 10 days for Covid cases and seven days for close contacts - but workers in "critical" workplaces can continue to work providing they return a negative rapid antigen test each day.

-Bloomfield was joined by Ministry of Health primary care lead, Dr Joe Bourne and Ministry of Social Development deputy chief executive Viv Rickard.
+Bloomfield is joined by Ministry of Health primary care lead, Dr Joe Bourne and Ministry of Social Development deputy chief executive Viv Rickard.

 The best thing New Zealanders can do as we move into Phase 2 of our response to the Omicron variant of Covid-19 is get boosted and give each other some space, said Director General of Health, Dr Ashley Bloomfield.